 Won't increasing soil carbon require large additional quantities of nitrogen?

 Soil scientists widely agree that practices to build up soil carbon will entail building up stocks of organically-bound nitrogen as well, at a ratio of roughly 11 to 1 (carbon to nitrogen).
 But this doesn’t mean that large amounts of synthetic nitrogen fertilizer will have to be produced in order to do so, as is implied by the WRI commentary.
 If this were the case, then the emissions resulting from the associated industrial fertilizer production would largely negate any climate benefits from the soil carbon sequestration.
 However, in most annual croplands in the industrialized world, there is currently an excess of added nitrogen.
 In fact, one of the key functions of cover crops is to capture nitrogen that otherwise could be leached to aquatic systems or lost as gaseous emissions.

-Stabilizing nitrogen in organic matter via cover crops and improved crop rotation is therefore a positive benefit.
-In the instance when nitrogen is not in excess, legume cover crops can promote the right soil balance through biological fixation of nitrogen.
-There are many long-term experiments which demonstrate the capacity of improved crop rotations and cover crop adoption to increase soil organic matter, while maintaining or increasing yields, without requiring additional fertilizer nitrogen inputs compared to conventional management [21,4].
+Stabilizing nitrogen in organic matter via cover crops and improved crop rotation is, therefore, a positive benefit.
+In the instance when nitrogen is not in excess, legume cover crops can promote the right soil balance through the biological fixation of nitrogen.
+There are many long-term experiments that demonstrate the capacity of improved crop rotations and cover crop adoption to increase soil organic matter, while maintaining or increasing yields, without requiring additional fertilizer nitrogen inputs compared to conventional management [21,4].
 With proper management, regenerative agriculture can build up both organic soil carbon and nitrogen stocks while reducing nitrogen losses -- tightening up the problematic nitrogen cycle in our modern agricultural system.

 Will it be difficult to scale regenerative agriculture globally?

 This is the final challenge posed by WRI regarding the efficacy of soil carbon sequestration on croplands.
 While practices like cover cropping are growing in popularity, WRI believes that achieving widespread adoption across millions of farms would be difficult.
 In reality, there are more than 600 Mha of agricultural land already under some form of conservation agriculture, growing at a rate of approximately 20 Mha per year .
 Smallholder farmers, in particular, are rapidly scaling regenerative agriculture practices through regional peer-to-peer networks.